sparkbox/standard/code-style/scss/README.md

 ## ITCSS

 ITCSS stands for Inverted Triangle CSS.
 It separates CSS into sections to help developers manage CSS specificity and the cascade.
 There are seven layers of the inverted triangle.
-The idea is that you start with a wide reach and low specificty at the top, and as you go down, the reach narrows and the properties get more specific.
-This helps you avoid specifity issues.
+The idea is that you start with a wide reach and low specificity at the top, and as you go down, the reach narrows and the properties get more specific.
+This helps you avoid specificity issues.

 #### Settings